 The study would suggest as much, ending with “It may be possible to improve patient satisfaction and avoid other adverse patient outcomes while also improving nurse satisfaction and retention by improving working conditions for nurses.”

-While there is still a lot of work to do in restoring nurse satisfaction, working conditions can be improved by addressing the staffing shortage and using alternative methods like international and travel nursing.
+While there is still a lot of work to do to restore nurse satisfaction and combat nurse burnout, working conditions can be improved by addressing the staffing shortage.
+One way hospitals can do this is by using alternative staffing methods like international and travel nursing.